Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 WHAT IS THE ESAT?

-The Engineering and Science Admissions Test (ESAT) is an admissions test used by Cambridge university to help in the selection process for its undergraduate Natural Sciences, Vet Medicine, and Engineering degree courses.
+The Engineering and Science Admissions Test (ESAT) is an admissions test used by Cambridge and Imperial universities to help in the selection process for various science undergraduate courses:

 The ESAT, tailored specifically for these applicants, focuses on assessing candidates' scientific knowledge, analytical thinking, and ability to apply their understanding to real-world scenarios.

-By incorporating the ESAT into the selection process, Cambridge University can identify students who not only possess a passion for science but also exhibit the intellectual acumen required to excel in their scientific programs.
+By incorporating the ESAT into the selection process, Cambridge and Imperial Universities can identify students who not only possess a passion for science but also exhibit the intellectual acumen required to excel in their scientific programs.

 WHO NEEDS TO SIT THE ESAT?